CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Introduction

 \section{Introduction}

 Drug combination therapy is a widely adopted approach due to its numerous advantages.
-Unlike monotherapy, it can be significantly amplified by using a combination of drugs \cite{combther}.
+Unlike monotherapy, the effect of the treatment can be significantly amplified by using a combination of drugs \cite{combther}.
 Furthermore, drug combinations have the potential to reduce adverse effects \cite{decr_side}, decrease toxicity \cite{oneil}, and overcome drug resistance \cite{decr_res}.
 Multi-drug therapy can address complex diseases such as cancer \cite{cancer_1, cancer_2} or human immunodeficiency virus \cite{hiv}.
 However, certain drug combinations may lead to unfavorable or harmful outcomes \cite{side_effect_1, side_effect_2}, making it crucial to accurately predict synergistic drug pairs and potential side effects resulting from different drug interactions.

 Historically, the discovery of drug combinations has relied on clinical trials and trial-and-error methods.
 These approaches are not only costly and time-consuming but can also pose risks to patients \cite{paradigm, mixed_int}.
 Moreover, the scalability limitations of wet-lab tests restrict the screening of drug combinations \cite{unscale}.
 However, advancements in experimental techniques have led to the development of high-throughput drug screening (HTS) \cite{impact_hts, yeast_assay, methods_hts}, a fast and precise method that allows researchers to explore large drug combination spaces.
 This has resulted in a rapid increase in drug combination synergy data.
 Public databases like ASDCD \cite{asdcd} provide drug combination data and large HTS synergy studies covering numerous drugs and cancer cell lines \cite{oneil}.
 These databases provide high-quality training data for the development of computational approaches and aid in evaluating these methods for predicting novel drug combinations.
 However, the discrepancy between in vivo and in vitro experiments limits the effectiveness of HTS.